The Pickaquoy Centre: Sports

-The Pickaquoy Centre is a multi-use leisure centre in Kirkwall, Orkney, Scotland.
-The arena has 1,600-seat stands, and can be condensed and used as a sports hall, with room for two five a side football pitches.
+The Pickaquoy Centre has two swimming pools; a full-length Olympic size pool and a leisure pool.
+It has four gyms, an AstroTurf All Weather Pitch, and a 1,600-capacity sports arena with bleacher seating that can be condensed and used as a large indoor sports hall.
 The football pitches host Orkney F.C. of the North Caledonian Football League and also the Orkney official football team.
-It also has a 247-seat cinema, numerous meeting rooms, health spa, gym, indoor and outdoor children's play areas, a café and bar.
+It also has numerous meeting rooms, health spa, gym, indoor and outdoor children's play areas, a café and bar.
 Outside, there is an All Weather Pitch, used for football and hockey, several grass pitches used for football and rugby and an athletics track.
 The centre also has a campsite within its grounds.
+The leisure facility also has three squash courts indoors.